omniaintranet/OmniaDocsG2/pages/page-types/section-settings/index.rst

 + **Label padding**: For an accordion section, you can set label padding.
 Available if section type Accordion is selected.
 + **Block spacing**: You can set spacing between blocks in this section.
 + **Minimum height**: You can make sure that this section always has a minimun height, regardless of what is shown in the section.
 Use the slider to set the minimum height in pixels.
-+ **Use full height**: This option is a way of making sure a layout with more than one column or section is balanced.
++ **Equal column  heights**: This option is a way of making sure a layout with more than one column or section is balanced.
 When this option is selected, all adjacent sections has the same length.
 See below for examples.

 Here's an example with "Use full height" on: